otakustay/react-diff-view/README.md

 };
 ```

-For more complex case, you can get a full example in [demo/File.js](demo/File.js) about how to implement code comment with `widgets` prop
+For a more complex case, you can reference the example in [demo/File.js](demo/File.js) about implementing code comments with the `widgets` prop.

 ### Customize styles